Heran-Am/Hotel-Management-/README.md

 Build: Our pipeline handles everything from compiling source code to bundling assets and generating artifacts for deployment.
 But it wasn't all smooth sailing – during testing, I encountered some stubborn error messages that brought the pipeline to a halt.
 With persistence and determination, I tackled each issue head-on, refusing to give up until the tests passed.
 It was a journey of trial and error, but in the end, it was worth it.

-GitHub Actions enables us to set up CI/CD pipelines directly within our GitHub repository, streamlining our development process and ensuring that our code is always in top shape.
+GitHub Actions enables us to set up CI/CD pipelines directly within our GitHub repository, streamlining our development process and ensuring that our code is always in top shape.github/workflows directory of my GitHub repository..[ymlfile]()